Deepthi111288/AI_Medical_diagnosis/README.md

 An AI-powered medical diagnosis system that assists healthcare professionals by analyzing patient symptoms and medical data to provide accurate and efficient disease predictions.
 Built using machine learning algorithms, this system enhances diagnostic precision and supports timely decision-making.

 # Key Features:
-✅ Multi-Disease Prediction: Supports multiple diseases, including heart disease, diabetes, liver disease, tuberculosis, Parkinson’s, and more.
+✅ Multi-Disease Prediction: Supports multiple diseases, including cardiovascular disease, diabetes, liver disease, tuberculosis, Parkinson’s, and more.

 ✅ Interactive UI with Streamlit: A user-friendly web application where users can input symptoms and receive instant AI-powered predictions.